Why do so many people roll their eyes whenever you start talking about project governance to people?

-Done well, governance should be the grease in the wheels of efficient and effective business change; it should help us focus on the right ideas and easily prioritise them when we have too many; it should help us justify the case for change and prove whether it was the right thing to do afterwards; and finally, it should be able to intervene to put things right, postpone, or even cancel a project if it no longer makes sense.
+Done well, governance should be the grease in the wheels of efficient and effective business change.
+It should help us focus on the right ideas and easily prioritise them when we have too many.
+It should help us justify the case for change and prove whether it was the right thing to do afterwards.
+Finally, it should be able to intervene to put things right, postpone, or even cancel a project if it no longer makes sense.

 How many of us can hand-on-heart truly say they work for an organisation where that’s what governance looks like?

 In all too many organisations; governance has become a beast – a bloated, slow-moving, grumpy beast – and people do their best to avoid it or play the game to get through it.

 Why is that?
 How did governance become a block for good ideas?
 How did it become a rubber-stamper, so long as the documentation is filled in right?
 When did gate meetings become a performance art?
 How did it become toothless in the face of all those projects that people know are doomed but would rather not tackle?
 And … for goodness sake … how did governance in some organisations grow to employ teams of people and become a business unit in its own right?